ibracken/NBA_Machine_Learning/README.md

 ## **Postgres**
 Database models and configuration for storing and querying NBA data.

+---
+### **config.py:**
+This script contains the configuration settings for the PostgreSQL database.
+It should be used by all other scripts to connect to the database.

+---
+### **create_tables.py:**
+This script will build all tables necessary for the project.
+It should be run before any other scripts outside of config to ensure the database is properly configured.

 ## **Images**
 Visualizations explaining the project workflow and model details.